jim-schwoebel/pauses/README.md

 I'm assuming you are running this on a Mac computer (this is the only operating system tested).

-First, make sure you have installed Python3, FFmpeg, and SoX via HomeBrew.
+First, make sure you have installed Python3, FFmpeg, and SoX via [Homebrew](https://brew.sh/).

 ```
 brew install python3 sox ffmpeg